Ayumu00/Ayumu-Calculator/README.md

-# Ayumu-Calculator
-Simple Calculator By Ayumu!
+# Calculator
+This is a simple calculator.

+Features
+- Square root
+- Negation
+- Basic arithmetic operators